 I’ve always loved the sharp, briny taste of pickles.
-There’s something about the vinegary tang that makes eating them a bit of a challenge, but it’s oh-so worth it.
-But it was while on holiday in New York that I first tried a ‘Pickleback’, a shot of whiskey followed by a shot of pickle juice.
+There’s something about the vinegary tang that makes eating them a bit of a challenge, but it’s so worth it.
+It was on holiday in New York that I first tried a ‘Pickleback’, a shot of whiskey followed by a shot of pickle juice.
 After that I was hooked and had to find a way of making pickle juice at home.
 I launched The Pickle House in Hackney in 2014.

 Why are we all only getting into pickles now?

 Pickling and shrub-making were used to preserve surplus fruit and vegetables prior to the invention of refrigerators.
 Pickling has been around for a long time and has been said to date way back to 2,400 BC, whereas shrubs are said to have originated in 17th-century England.
 Today, we’re all becoming more and more health conscious.
 Not only that, but waste is a huge problem so many people are now turning to ancient methods and starting to explore ways they can preserve and be sustainable, but also reap the health benefits from pickling their own vegetables.